Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \end{itemize} Here, expectationalism implies that $O_2$ and $O_3$ are both rationally permissible, but $O_1$ is rationally prohibited.
 SDTR implies that $O_1$ and $O_3$ are both rationally permissible, but $O_2$ is rationally prohibited.\footnote{As with Pascal's Wager, large-tailed background uncertainty lets us put a minimum price on the St.\@ Petersburg game, which increases under increasing rescalings of the background prospect.
-The fact that the St.\@ Petersburg game can stochastically dominate sure-thing payoffs $>2$ under background uncertainty follows from the fact that its finite truncations can do so.
-The fact that it can \textit{fail} to stochastically dominate finite sure-thing payoffs follows from the Lower Bound Theorem: Where $O_i$ is a St.\@ Petersburg gamble and $O_j$ yields a sure payoff of $t$, as $t$ goes to infinity, $\max_x \cdfDiff{i}{j}(x)$ goes to 0, while $\max_x\int_{- \infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \times \bupdf(y) \, dy$ is non-zero and increasing.
+Under sufficient background uncertainty, clearly, the St.\@ Petersburg game can stochastically dominate arbitrarily large sure-thing payoffs, since its finite truncations can do so.
+The Necessity Theorem implies that it can also \textit{fail} to stochastically dominate finite sure-thing payoffs: Where $O_i$ is a St.\@ Petersburg gamble and $O_j$ yields a sure simple payoff of $t$, as $t$ goes to infinity, $\max_x \cdfDiff{i}{j}(x)$ goes to 0, while $\max_x\int_{- \infty}^{\infty} \cdfDiff{i}{j}^-(x - y) \bupdf(y) \, dy$ is non-zero and increasing.
 These facts together imply the existence of a minimum price.}